No regrets - Hierro looking ahead with Spain following Lopetegui saga

+Fernando Hierro says there is no time for Spain to lament their pre-World Cup plans being left in disarray by the shock dismissal of Julen Lopetegui.

-The Royal Spanish Football Federation announced on the eve of the finals that Lopetegui had been sacked, just 24 hours after it was confirmed he would take over at Real Madrid at the end of the tournament.
+The Royal Spanish Football Federation announced on Wednesday, the eve of the finals, that Lopetegui had been sacked, just 24 hours after it was confirmed he would take over at Real Madrid following the tournament.

 Hierro, a former captain of La Roja whose international career spanned from 1989 to 2002, has assumed the reins for the World Cup, where Spain must first tackle a Group B consisting of Portugal, Iran and Morocco.

-The retired defender insists that rather than rue its chaotic preparations, the 2010 winner must move on swiftly, with Cristiano Ronaldo and the reigning European champion looming as its opening test in Sochi.
+And the retired defender insists that rather than rue their chaotic preparations, the 2010 winners must move on swiftly, with Cristiano Ronaldo and the reigning European champions looming as their opening test in Sochi on Friday.

+"The players are excited, they want this challenge, it's a challenge for everyone, we do not have time to regret," he told a media conference.

 "We came to fight for the World Cup, the team is excited, we have a great opportunity and that must be the focus.